 There is a little-noticed but important difference between the World Bank's original goal for poverty reduction and the subsequent UN Sustainable Development Goal (SDG).
 While both target the "\$1.90 a day" poverty rate, the Bank's goal was a 3% rate by 2030, while the SDG is to "eradicate" poverty by 2030.
-A simple linear projection of current progress against extreme poverty in the world does suggest that we are on track to attaining the UN's goal.
-However, linear projection is deceptive if development does not reach the poorest as effectively.
+Simple linear projections of recorded progress against \$1.90 poverty in the world does suggest that we are on track to attaining the UN's goal.
+If we can return to the pre-COVID pace of poverty reduction after two or three years, then we should still be roughly on track.
+However, a closer scrutiny of the pre-COVID data leaves one less optimistic.
 There are a priori reasons why the last few percent could be harder to reach with current development policies.
-Consistently with that hypothesis, the paper documents recent signs of a levelling off in progress for the poorest in East Asia-the star performer regionally over the longer term.
+Consistently with that hypothesis, the paper documents recent (pre-COVID-19) signs of a levelling off in progress for the poorest in East Asia-the star performer regionally over the longer term.
 This is evident in the region's slower progress recently in both lifting the floor-thus reaching the poorest-and in reducing the poverty rate.
 This levelling off is also found on average for the 18 developing countries that have reduced their poverty rate from over 10% (around the current global rate) to under 3% during 1981-2017.
 Similarly to East Asia, progress in reaching the poorest declined once the last 3% had been reached, though some countries did better than others.
-Overall, the results suggest that "business as usual" (even by the standards of the relatively successful countries) will not suffice to eradicate extreme poverty.
+Overall, the results suggest that re-turning to "business as usual" post-COVID will not suffice to eradicate extreme poverty.

-Keywords: Poverty; inequality; poorest; floor; social assistance
+Keywords: Poverty; inequality; poorest; floor; social assistance; COVID-19.

-JEL: I32, I38, O15
+JEL: 132, 138, O15